VIDEO: Protesters dump manure outside Doug Ford’s office

 It’s safe to say that for everyone’s benefit, we can count our blessings that the protesters didn’t use liquid manure…like a certain individual who made headlines a few weeks ago.
 Or that these protesters didn’t target actual people in this case.

-Do you think this is an effective way to protest against government policies you don’t agree with?
+Do you think this is an effective way of protesting government policies you don’t agree with?insauga's Editorial Standards and Policies advertising advertising